Junaid-Aftab/Junaid-Aftab.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
             MATH 740 is a basic introduction to graduate-level differential geometry.
 I served as the grader for this class.
-I was also tasked to lead one problem session, and deliver a lecture on the Hopf-Rinow theorem.
+I was also tasked to lead one problem session and deliver a lecture on the Hopf-Rinow theorem.
           </div>
           <div class="col-sm-3">